Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: PDE based inverse problems

 \item [\mylabel{itm: E3}{{\bf E3.}}]\textbf{Inverse Schr\"odinger equation} The Schr\"odinger equation is a fundamental model for describing wave fields in quantum systems.
-Its steady-state form is a semilinear elliptic equation: where $u$ is the wave field and $\vecsigma$ the potential.
+Its steady-state form is a {linear} elliptic equation: where $u$ is the wave field and $\vecsigma$ the potential.
 The inverse problem seeks to reconstruct $\vecsigma$ from boundary measurements of $u$.
 Applications include material characterization and design for achieving prescribed properties~\cite{PhysRevResearch.7.013296,molecule_design_science,inverse_band}.
-The corresponding boundary map is:
+The corresponding boundary map, {that we use to construct ItO map,} is:

-From a mathematical perspective, the inverse Schr\"odinger problem can be related to EIT: Under smoothness assumptions on the medium, the Schr\"odinger potential ($\vecsigma$ in~\eqref{eqn:schroedinger}) can be written as $\tfrac{\Delta \sqrt{\vecsigma}}{\sqrt{\vecsigma}}$ from~\eqref{eqn:elliptic}, linking the two formulations~\cite{nachman, uhlmann_salo}.
+{with $\theta_{1}$ carrying a similar meanings as in \ref{itm: E2}, and $\theta_2$ denoting a measurement location within the domain.} From a mathematical perspective, the inverse Schr\"odinger problem can be related to EIT: Under smoothness assumptions on the medium, the Schr\"odinger potential ($\vecsigma$ in~\eqref{eqn:schroedinger}) can be written as $\tfrac{\Delta \sqrt{\vecsigma}}{\sqrt{\vecsigma}}$ from~\eqref{eqn:elliptic}, linking the two formulations~\cite{nachman, uhlmann_salo}.

 \item [\mylabel{itm: E4}{{\bf E4.}}]\textbf{Inverse transport equation.} Transport equations are widely used in optical and radar imaging.
 The underlying principle is to infer the optical properties of a medium from measurements of incoming and outgoing photon fluxes~\cite{OT_human_brain,FERRARI2012921,Bluestone:01,Mourant:98}.
 These material properties are encoded in the coefficient $\vecsigma$.
 The governing PDE is